Spiral Starecase: History

 Upton went back to Los Angeles to work as a session musician, eventually working with Ricky Nelson.

-Kaye returned to Las Vegas and reformed the band.
-That line-up featured Mike Caschera (a.k.a.
+Kaye returned to Las Vegas and reformed the band in the mid 1970s.
+That line-up also featured Mike Caschera (a.k.a.
 Michael Anthony) (lead vocals), Al Sebay (guitar), Gene Austin (electric bass), and Mark Barrett (drums).
-The band toured extensively and played every major venue in the United States, Canada, and Mexico in the late 1970s through the mid-1980s with a full horn section to replicate the sound of their biggest hits.
+The band toured extensively and played every major venue in the United States, Canada, and Mexico for the remainder of the 1970s through the mid-1980s often with a full horn section to replicate the sound of their biggest hits.

 Raymond died in 1984.
-Kaye died on August 17, 2008 at the age of 69.
-Upton died on July 27, 2016, aged 75, after a long illness.
+Kaye died on August 17, 2008 at age 69.
+Upton died on July 27, 2016, aged 75.

+Legacy

+"More Today Than Yesterday" has been covered by, among others, Sonny and Cher, Diana Ross, and Goldfinger, and was featured in the 1991 film My Girl, on the soundtrack of The Waterboy in 1998, and in an episode of Ally McBeal entitled "Silver Bells" and is featured in the 2025 film Nobody 2.